paularcsarruda/paularcsarruda/README.md

   - 🌎 I have fluency in English, and know a bit of Italian and German.

-  - 🍄 I love traveling and enjoy reading a good book, watching movies and playing games (stardew valley 🫣)!
+  - 🍄 I love traveling, enjoy reading a good book, watching movies and playing games (stardew valley 🫣)!
 </p>

 <!-- Portfolio -->